weijia-cheng/wallace-thurman_the-blacker-the-berry/src/epub/text/part-1.md

 she finally decided that she had better let the advances come from the others, especially if they were men.
 There was nothing forward about her, and since she was a stranger it was no more than right that the old-timers should make her welcome.
-Still, if these had been girls <span class="nowrap">. . .</span> , but they weren’t, so she continued her way down the stairs.
+Still, if these had been girls . . . , but they weren’t, so she continued her way down the stairs.

 In the bursar’s office, she was somewhat overjoyed at first to find that